-I went to the Chargers game with jbox and Johnny Dub on Sunday.
-We were celebrating Johnny Dub's upcoming marriage.
+I went to the Chargers game with jbox and Jonny Dub on Sunday.
+We were celebrating Jonny Dub's upcoming marriage.
 Sorry, ladies!
 Too late!
 Tooooooo late!

 It really struck me how much of a football town San Diego is.
 Even with the non-sellout, there was Charger gear errywhurr.
 Granted, you had some fans that didn't know to STFU when the Chargers were on offense, but that can be forgiven.